kdgregory/example-lambda-java/docs/database.md

 # Database

-All file metadata is stored in a DynamoDB table that has the following attributes:
+Image metadata is stored in a DynamoDB table that has the following attributes:

 | Attribute Name    | Description
 |-------------------|------------
 | `username`        | User that owns the file.
-Also assigned during upload, based on logged-in user.
+Assigned during upload, based on logged-in user.
 | `id`              | Unique identifier for the file, assigned during upload.
 | `filename`        | The original filename.
 | `description`     | User-provided description.